 - Useful life15 years

-- Utilization100 % nominal load (conservative assumption)
+- Utilization100 % rated load (conservative assumption)

 Calculation of the input power